ColinPattinson/colinpattinson.github.io/_posts/2020-01-06-typefaces.md

 Source: [Sitepoint](https://www.sitepoint.com/typography-readability-and-legibility-part-1/)

-The wrong choice of typeface/font could wear out a readers.
+The wrong choice of typeface/font could wear out a reader.
 Some type/fonts perform better than others.

 ## Measuring readability
 There are a lot of [measurements of readability](https://en.wikipedia.org/wiki/Readability).
 Just because something may be legible or readable doesn’t mean it’s always the right typeface.
 As the book highlights some things are “to be seen rather than read”.